fdistor/sakura/README.md

 ## Installation

-- To make the executable, run `npm run setup` at the root of the project in a terminal to install dependencies and to make `./main/index.js` executable.
+- To make the executable, run `npm run setup` at the project root in a terminal to install dependencies and to make `./main/index.js` executable.
 - If you encounter a permissions error, run `npm run sudoSetup` instead and input your system password.

 ## Running the Program

-1. Run `sakura -h` for instructions.
+- Run `sakura -h` at the project root for instructions.

 ## Built With